aitor-alvarez/Automated-L2-Proficiency-Scoring/README.md

 ```
 python main.py --model_name 'xgb' --dataset_file' 'path to excel or csv file with dataset generated in the previous step' \
---dataset_unl 'path to csv or excel with features but no labels' --training 'semi' --model_params 'dict with xgb params'
+--dataset_unl 'path to csv or excel with features but no labels' \
+--training 'semi' \
+--model_params  '{"learning_rate": 0.1, "max_depth": 6, "n_estimators": 100}'

 ```